ymzuiku/react-hooks-redux/README.md

       },
     };
   },
+  // if return a function, we can add use lick react-thunk
   asyncAdd: () => async (dispatch, ownState) => {
     const asyncCount = await testFetchAdd(ownState.asyncCount);
     dispatch({
       type: 'asyncAdd',
-      reducer(state) {
+      // if use reducerInAction, we can add reducer Function repeat reducer reducer(state) {
         return {
           ...state,